Sandalots/Mystify/README.md

 # Mystify
-Localised encryption/seeder and password manager.
+Localised password encrypter and manager.
+Serves the console, desktop and web.